AI is Not Magic. It's a Very Fast Intern.

 3. Pattern Recognition

-AI is incredible at spotting anomalies.
-The Use Case: We can feed sales data into a model to flag transactions that look “weird” compared to the last 5 years of history.
-It’s not magic; it’s just statistical analysis happening faster than a human could ever manage.
+AI is genuinely good at spotting anomalies.
+Feed it sales data and it’ll flag the transactions that look “weird” against your historical pattern.
+It’s not magic.
+It’s statistical analysis happening faster than any human could manage alone.

 When Should You Build Custom AI?